hackeryarn/blog/content/post/dry.md

     return salary
 ```

-## Are we just moving repetition around?
+A final reason to avoid flags, is that they tend to hide interactions that multiple flags might have with each other.
+Let's say that we get a requirement for a maximum bonus amount.
+If we encode this into our old `calculate_bonus`, we end up not even seeing that a maximum bonus is a possibility when we look at the level functions.
+And if we do know about it, we have to look inside that function to answer questions like: Does the `yearly_increase` factor into the maximum bonus?

+If we keep nice small functions at the top, on the other hand, we can easily see where a `cap_bonus` function gets applied.

+## Repetition has to go somewhere

 At this point, you might read all our `calculate_x_compensations` and think that we could dry those up too.
 After all some steps repeat in every function.
 But you must resist this urge.

+Repetition is a part of building programs.
+We can try to move it around, but it all ends up somewhere.
+We should embrace this reality and stop it from spreading all over our code base by isolating it to the top level of our business logic.

+This means that if we have a really complex top level function, it might be a 100 line long function that calls out to a bunch of different levels.
+And that is actually OK.

+If we continue to view our program like a tree, keeping all the calls at the top level helps us keep the tree flat.
+The flatter we keep our tree, the less ripple effects changing code at lower levels has.

+Have you ever upgraded a base library to a new version that introduced incompatibilities?
+Or worse, upgraded your language?
+It's a huge pain that haunts you for the rest of your career.
+Keeping your code flat makes sure that you don't create the same type of situation in your code base.

-Repetition actually has a use.
-It gives us flexibility.
-By having these higher level concepts repeated, we leave the door open to easily modify the steps for each one.
-This might sound like I am advocating for huge functions, and at a certain level of abstraction I am.
-We have to have repetition somewhere, and the abstractions barriers that we built earlier give us an easy way to see where it belongs.
+Repetition at the top level also has a use.
+It gives flexibility.
+By having higher level concepts repeated, we leave the door open to easily modify the steps for each one.
+This is important as we get closer to the actual business domain.

-The top layer of abstraction is the layer closest to the business domain.
-This is the layer that is most likely to change frequently, and since repetition gives us flexibility, this is the level that needs the most of it.
-As we move down our stack of layers, they should become terser and care more about fully encapsulating concepts in nice abstractions.

-We should also pay close attention to how often certain levels change as the code base evolves.
-If we end up having a low level of abstraction change often, we should modify it so that the parts that change often happen at our highest level.
-If we continue modifying the low level often, we cause huge ripple effects throughout our code base.
-And the lower the level, the more code depends on it.
-This is why major version language changes are so painful.
-They ripple in ways we can't even track.
+While some low level concepts are as solid as our universe (I don't how we calculate averages to change any time soon).
+Our business domain changes all the time.
+If we are not flexible in meetings these business needs, then any change to our program becomes a huge ordeal.

+So if we have a lower level that changes often, we need to look at ways to extract those parts or move the whole layer higher in our hierarchy.
+Doing this will ensure that we can continue to response to changing requirements quickly.

 So to thumb this up.
-I want my lowest level to have functions with just a few lines so that they rarely change.
-And at my highest level, I am OK with 100 line long functions that handles a complex process.
-But only if 99% of that functions is built on abstractions that I have created in lower levels.
-After all if a process is complex we don't want to make it more complex by having to jump around 10 "helper" functions to figure out what's actually going on.
+We want the lowest levels to have functions that are so fundamental that they rarely change.
+And at our highest level, we want functions built almost completely out of lower level abstractions, so they are easy to change, even if they end up being 100 lines of code.

 ## In conclusion

 The next time you see a concept repeating, try to go beyond just extracting common functionality.
-Take the time to put it into the appropriate module, rename any options to concepts that belong at the correct abstraction layer, and make your future self grateful to the you of today.
+Take the time to put it into the appropriate module, make it smaller if you can, and make sure that any other related concepts get extracted with it, and be make life a little easier for your future self.